AliHarp/stars-stlite-example-update/txt/acknowledgement.md

 This work is part of the **S**haring **T**ools and **A**rtefacts for **R**eproducible **S**imulations (STARS) in Healthcare study.

-> 💡 This study is a fork of [`stars-streamlit-example`: a study investigated deploying Python DES models via streamlit.](https://github.com/pythonhealthdatascience/stars-streamlit-example)
+> 💡 This study is a fork of [`stars-streamlit-example`: a study that investigated deploying Python DES models via streamlit.](https://github.com/pythonhealthdatascience/stars-streamlit-example)

 This study is funded [UK Research and Innovation (UKRI)](https://www.ukri.org/) Medical Research Council's (MRC) [*Better Methods, Better Research* programme](https://www.ukri.org/opportunity/better-methods-better-research/).